It’s time to simplify your workday, and the good news is there are affordable options for help right here in the High Country!

 YFA offers a training rate to help maximize the value of all training time.

 Some clients may be wary about sharing sensitive information like passwords and credit card info - but there are workarounds!
-I can research 3rd party apps to help with this.
+I use an encrypted system to store logins for all of my clients.

 I may not complete the task in the same way you would, but that doesn’t mean I don’t respect your high standards!
 I will work hard to ensure you’re happy with the end result.
 Investing a little time up front could save you dozens or hundreds of hours down the road.